Maha: Day before Legislative Council poll, Cong candidate says he can not contest | Politics

 - India

-The Congress on Thursday announced support for an independent candidate after its official nominee for a seat in the Maharashtra Legislative Council from Nagpur, Dr Ravindra Bhoyar, said he can not contest.
+The Congress on Thursday announced support for an independent candidate after its official nominee for a seat in the Maharashtra Legislative Council from Nagpur, Dr Ravindra Bhoyar, purportedly expressed inability to contest.

+With polling set to take place on Friday, the Congress said it will support Mangesh Sudhakar Deshmukh, an independent.

+Its allies in the ruling Maha Vikas Aghadi, the Shiv Sena and NCP, too will support Deshmukh, the party said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)